doc-ai/tensorio-ios/README.md

 *standard*

-The *standard* is a string value corresponding to one of a number of commonly used quantization functions.
+The *standard* field is a string value corresponding to one of a number of commonly used quantization functions.
 Its presence overrides the *scale* and *bias* fields.

 TensorIO currently has support for two standard quantizations.
 The ranges tell TensorIO *what values you are quantizing from*: